tlacerte/Sudoku---JS-HTML-CSS/README.md

 3. Highlight the Row and Column when hovering over a box on the game grid
 4. Score counter to count how many times the user has won
 5. Timer and record best time

+## Pseudocode
+Pseudocode

+1. Initialize application by having the game board ready to play 1.1 Use forEach to loop through 9x9 array and create div elements through JS 1.2 Make each element an input so players can type directly into the game board

+2. Through the render function, establish solution possibilities 2.1 Use addition to see if the boxes, columns and rows all === 45 2.2 Within the solution, randomly input half of the board for the players to use to play 2.3 Continue to check if the user’s input matches the solution 2.3.1 Store the input
+2.3.2 Change back ground of input depending if the guess matches the solution

+3. When the board is complete, display a message and animate the board

+4. Pressing the “new game” button will regenerate a board to play